top of page

 Photo: Gary Hustwit

-Liesl teaches with the conviction that writing helps to foster imagination, self-reflection, and the willingness to engage with different points of view.
-An advocate of the liberal arts and critical inquiry, Liesl looks to nourish global citizenship and cross-cultural dialogue in both her writing and her classroom.
+As an educator, Liesl teaches with the conviction that the writing process helps to foster imagination, self-reflection, and the willingness to engage with different points of view.
+An advocate of the liberal arts and critical inquiry, Liesl looks to nourish global citizenship and cross-cultural dialogue in her classrooms in the U.S. and in India.
+She is also especially invested in supporting undergraduates during their transition to college, while working to help them strengthen their voices, on and off the page.

+Previously the Director of the Writing Program at Yeshiva College, in New York City and an English Language Specialist with the Department of State, Liesl currently serves as Assistant Professor of English at Berkshire Community College.
 Originally from Akron, Ohio, Liesl lives in Western Massachusetts with her family and divides her time between the Berkshires, Brooklyn, and West Bengal.

 bottom of page